 Locate and Cut a Hole in the Floor

-With a two-inch hole saw or jigsaw, cut a two-inch hole in the laundry room floor at the intended drain location.
+With a 2-inch hole saw or jigsaw, cut a 2-inch hole in the laundry room floor at the intended drain location.
 If your laundry room floor already has tile flooring, you will also need to remove a small section of tile, mortar, and grout.

-Be sure to locate the hole for the drain in a position so that it is at the lowest point of the floor.
+Be sure to locate the hole for the drain at the lowest point of the floor.
 If it is located at a high point, the floor will not properly drain.

 Install the Drain in the Floor